-Arrest Without Warrant
+Arrest Without Warrant in Wisconsin

 Arrest warrants were created to protect the rights of individuals.
 In order to obtain an arrest warrant in Wisconsin, an officer needs to submit information to a judge in the form of an affidavit that is provided under oath.
 This information might include a description of the crime, the suspects and any other evidence that illustrates probable cause.